Outsized Lifestyle in Jackson Hole

-The airport now supports non-stop flights from 12 major cities and aircraft as large as the Boeing 757-200 as well as a fixed-base operator (private terminal) adjacent the public terminal.
+The airport now supports non-stop flights from 13 major cities, and aircraft as large as the Boeing 757-200 as well as a fixed-base operator (private terminal) adjacent to the public terminal.
 The increased frequency of flights and quality of connections have been a game changer for Jackson Hole’s local economy, enabling younger families and empty nesters to relocate here.
 I have friends who say, “I used to spend the week on the road and return to a locale that was not inspiring.
 Now I come home to wonderment.”

 Jackson Hole is the only commercial airport in the U.S. that is located in a national park; it is also a popular mating ground for the rare sage grouse.
 The airport was established in the 1930s with a terminal resembling a pioneer log cabin.
 In 2014 it was redesigned by the renowned architectural firm Gensler.
-The new design, which blends with the unique surroundings, received an honor award from the American Institute of Architects.
+The new design, which blends with the unique surroundings, received an award from the American Institude of Architects.

 Outsized Tax Benefits

-In 2017, Kiplinger rated Wyoming the Number 1 Most Tax Friendly State, and Bloomberg Wealth Manager called Wyoming the most wealth-friendly state.
+In 2019, Kiplinger rated Wyoming the #1 Most Tax Friendly State, and Bloomberg Wealth Manager called Wyoming the most wealth-friendly state.
 Why?
 It has some of the lowest property and sales taxes in America and no income taxes, estate taxes, no taxes on gas and groceries, no taxes on financial assets (including stocks and bonds), no taxes on the sale or gift of real estate and no taxes on out-of-state retirement income, which makes it extremely friendly for those who want to pass down their wealth.
 In addition to all of the tax benefits above, dynasty trusts shield real estate from federal estate taxes for up to 1,000 years.